 Danielle orients herself towards the intention to be wisdom and love in action.
 A native of California, she currently lives in Oslo, Norway, where she is a graduate student at the Centre for Development and Environment at the University of Oslo.
 She forms part of AdaptationCONNECTS, a research project at UiO that is exploring the deeper human dimensions of climate change adaptation using integral and transdisciplinary frameworks.
 Formerly, she lived and worked for five years in Guatemala, where she helped coordinate and facilitate the first Spanish-speaking IWB gathering.
 During that time, she assisted with IWB online courses and communications for the extended IWB network.
 She holds a B.A. in Anthropology from UC Berkeley and has diverse experience from marketing for sustainability projects at eBay, community development with small nonprofits in Guatemala, and social entrepreneurship with Guatemalan women weavers.
 She participates in improv theater as practice-through-play to push her outside of her comfort zone and explore collective emergence, and has also trained as an integral facilitator through Next Stage Facilitation.

-Contemporary philosopher Ken Wilber is a special advisor to the board of Integral Without Borders.
+Contemporary philosopher Ken Wilber, who has developed Integral Theory and wrote over 20 books translated into 25 languages, is a special advisor and board member of Integral Without Borders.
 As a mentor and a colleague, he advises and helps us interpret Integral theory in practice.
 This takes the form of emails, meetings, conference calls, as well as presentations and Q&A discussions at our events.
 IWB has a close affinity to Integral Institute, having been a Center there since 2005, and is continuing to contribute to its transformation and re-emergence.